DCC-EX/dcc-ex.github.io/docs/exrail/getting-started.md

   ----------------------------------- -------------------------------------------------
   `AUTOMATION( id, “description” )`   Start a Automation Sequence and creates a
-                                      WiThrottles {Handoff} button to automatically
+                                      WiThrottles  button to automatically
                                       send a train along.

   `ROUTE( id, “description” )`        Start of a Route Sequence and creates a
-                                      WiThrottles {Set} button to manual drive the train along
+                                      WiThrottles  button to manual drive the
+                                      train along
   ----------------------------------- -------------------------------------------------